eloy1998/EventME/README.md

 ### ✅ Required Features

-- [x] View nearby live events using location
+- [X] View nearby live events using location
 - [x] Tap on an event to view detailed info (title, image, description, time, host)
-- [x] Reserve a spot at an event and get confirmation
+- [X] Reserve a spot at an event and get confirmation

 ### ✨ Optional Features

-- Push notifications for upcoming reserved events
+- [ ] Push notifications for upcoming reserved events
-- Search or filter by category (music, food, networking)
+- [ ] Search events by title
-- Favorite hosts or save events for later
+- [ ] Save (favorite) events for later
-- Dark mode toggle for accessibility
+- [ ] Dark mode toggle for accessibility

 ---